-- Consultative Members are relevant stakeholder organisations institutions that have a European scope to their work and are instrumental in the development and implementation of the Bologna Process.
+- Consultative Members are relevant stakeholder organisations and other institutions that have a European scope to their work and are instrumental in the development and implementation of the Bologna Process.
 The criteria for consultative membership can be found in Annex 4.
-The current eight EHEA consultative members are: Council of Europe (CoE), UNESCO, European University Association (EUA), Association of Institutions of Higher Education European Students' Union (ESU), European Association for Quality Assurance in Higher Education (ENQA), Education International (EI) and BUSINESS EUROPE.
+The current eight EHEA consultative members are: Council of Europe (CoE), UNESCO, European University Association (EUA), European Association of Institutions of Higher Education (EURASHE), European Students' Union (ESU), European Association for Quality Assurance in Higher Education (ENQA), Education International (EI) and BUSINESS EUROPE.
 The European Quality Assurance Register for Higher Education (EQAR) was founded in 2008 from an initiative of the Bologna Process.
-EQAR has a status similar to that of the consultative members (as a non-voting member of BFUG), but has so far not been officially designated as a consultative member. - Partners are organisations that wish to be associated with the Bologna Process/ the BFUG but are not included in the Consultative member category.
-At present, the following organisations five are partners: the Association Européenne des Conservatoires, Académies de Musique et Musikhochschulen (AEC), the European Association for Education International European professional and managerial staff (Eurocadres), Eurodoc, Association for European Promotion of Science and Technology (Euroscience).
+EQAR has a status similar to that of the consultative members (as a non-voting member of BFUG), but has so far not been officially designated as a consultative member. - Partners are organisations that wish to be associated with the Bologna Process/the BFUG but are not included in the Consultative member category.
+At present, the following four organisations are partners: the European Association for International Education (EAIE), the Council of European professional and managerial staff (Eurocadres), Eurodoc, the European Association for Promotion of Science and Technology (Euroscience).
 They can, upon request, attend BFUG events and may be invited by a WG/AG to send an expert who will participate in some part of the work.